SWojtowicz93/Sweet-Dream/README.md

 # Sweet-Dream
 =========================

-This project was created to learn CSS Grid and does not use any frameworks.
-It's a simple application that demonstrates basic usage of CSS Grid in laying out elements on a web page.
+This project was created to learn CSS Flexbox and does not use any frameworks.
+It's a simple application that demonstrates basic usage of CSS Flexbox in laying out elements on a web page.

 Technologies
 ------------